Bikszxc/ctwms/DESIGN.md

   - Prompt helper `waitForEnter()` pauses after large outputs so the user can read before returning.
   - Error and validation messages are emphasized in yellow/red text to stand out during data entry.
 - Keyboard shortcuts
-  - Global combos (typed as `CTRL+…`) instantly trigger common workflows (add/remove/search personnel, services, tasks, undo, summary).
+  - Global commands (typed with a leading `:` such as `:add-personnel`) instantly trigger common workflows (add/remove/search personnel, services, tasks, undo, summary).
-  - A dedicated “Keyboard Shortcuts” screen lists all combos, and menus accept shortcuts anywhere you’d normally enter a choice.
+  - A dedicated “Keyboard Shortcuts” screen lists all commands, and menus accept them anywhere you’d normally enter a choice.